TO THE MEMBERS OF LANCOR HOLDINGS LIMITED

 Report on Other Legal and Regulatory Requirements

-1. As required by the Companies (Auditor's Report) Order 2016 ("the Order")issued by the Central Government of India in terms of section 143(11)of the Act we givein the Annexure a statement on the matters speci ed in paragraph 3 and 4 of the saidOrder to the extent applicable.
+1. As required by the Companies (Auditor's Report) Order 2016 ("the Order")issued by the Central Government of India in terms of section 143(11)of the Act we givein the "Annexure A"a statement on the matters specified in paragraphs 3 and 4of the Order.

-2. As required by Section 143(3) of the Act wereport that:
+2. Further to our comments in Annexure A as required by Section 143(3) of the Act wereport that:

-(a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.
+a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit;

-(b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books.
+b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books;

-(c) The Balance Sheet the Statement of Profit and Loss and the Cash Flow Statementdealt with by this report are in agreementwith the books of account.
+c) The Balance Sheet the statement of profit and loss (including other comprehensiveincome) the statement of changes in equity dealt with by this report are in agreementwith the books of account;

-(d) In our opinion the aforesaid standalone financial statements comply with the Ind ASspecified under Section 133 of the Act read with relevant rules issued there under andrelevant provisions of the Act;
+d) In our opinion the aforesaid standalone financial statements comply with the Ind ASspecified under Section 133 of the Act read with relevant rules issued there under andrelevant provisions of the Act;

-(e) On the basis of the written representations received from the directors as on March31 2017 and taken on record by the Board of Directors none of the directors is disqualied as on March 312019 from being appointed as a director in terms of Section 164 (2) ofthe Act.
+e) On the basis of the written representations received from the directors and taken onrecord by the Board of Directors none of the directors is disqualified as on March 312019 from being appointed as a director in terms of Section 164 (2) of the Act;

-h) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given tous:
+h) With respect to the other matters to be included in the Auditor's Report inaccordance with rule 11 of the Companies (Audit and Auditors) Rules 2014 (as amended) Inour opinion and to the best of our information and according to the explanations given tous:

 ii.
 The Company did not have any long-term contracts including derivative contracts forwhich there were any material foreseeable losses.